 - Lenticular lens - This is the hideous outer screen with 1000s of vertical lines.
 The purpose of the lines is to spread each pixel outward so you can see the screen from the side.
 It will probably rip apart as you separate the layers.

 - Fresnel lens - this is the innermost layer - clear with millions of circular ridges on one side.
 The crown jewel of the TV.

+1. Craigslist!
 Go to the free section on your local Craigslist community, and you'll probably find dozens of massive, usually broken projection TVs being given away.
 Say Billy has a TV from about 10 years ago, and when it breaks, Billy decide to upgrade to a newer technology.
 Big-screen TVs usually weigh 200-400 pounds, so all Billy wants is someone to make it disappear.
 If you have a truck and at least one strong friend, this is a great option especially if you don't like option 2.

-.
+2. The Dump.
 If your local dump recycles TVs, you may be fortunate enough to find a pile of TVs sitting around there.
 My dump doesn't allow scavenging, so we just made sure there was no one around, and helped ourselves to the front parts of TVs and scored 3 giant lenses.